Ale7/EtherSlider/README.md

 # EtherSlider
-Simple sliding puzzle game running on the Ethereum Network.
+Sliding puzzle game running on the Ethereum Network.